andygithub/ReferenceJohnASP/README.md

-Project to explore a reference architecture with the following components: Entity Framework, Unity, Asp.net web forms, Glimpse, Log4net, ELMAH.
+Project to explore a reference architecture with the following components: Entity Framework, Unity, Asp.net web forms, Glimpse, Log4net, ELMAH, AutoMapper.

 Other items used: SQL Server for session, expect to use the AD membership provider for authentication and roles.